College of Liberal Arts & Social Sciences > Academics > English > Combined Degree Program > Combined Degree Requirements

 The English (BA) offers three options:

-The TEACH Program combines a Liberal Arts and Social Sciences (LAS) undergraduate English major with a graduate level College of Education (COE) Master’s in Education Program.
-Students graduate with a BA in English and an MEd in Education with State of Illinois Secondary English Language Arts licensure.
-This combined degree program of the College of Liberal Arts and Social Sciences, the College of Science and Health, and the College of Education was collaboratively developed, and is governed and taught by faculty from these units.
-Students may apply to the Program during the spring of their junior year.
-They must complete the Junior Year Experiential Learning course, TCH 320, and meet other application criteria prior to applying; these include completion of at least 16 quarter credit hours at DePaul and a 3.0 GPA.
-During their senior year, students are required to complete a Program capstone course, TCH 390, and three 400-level courses that count toward both their undergraduate and graduate degrees:
+The program allows undergraduate students to share credit earned through their English major courses with the English content area required for the MEd.
+Undergraduates may apply to the TEACH Program during the spring of their junior year.
+They must complete the Experiential Learning course, TCH 320, and meet other application criteria--i.e., completion of at least 16 quarter credit hours at DePaul and a 3.0 GPA.
+In senior year, students must complete the TEACH Program capstone course, TCH 390, and three 400-level education courses that apply toward both the undergraduate and graduate degrees:

-The Master’s year comprises teacher-preparation coursework that culminates with student teaching during spring quarter.
-Upon graduation and the fulfillment of State of Illinois Licensure requirements (which may require some additional course work in the student’s major and related fields), students are eligible to be licensed to teach English at the 9th-12th grade levels.
+The Master’s year comprises teacher-preparation coursework that culminates with student teaching during Spring quarter.
+Upon graduation and the fulfilling of State of Illinois licensure requirements (which may require some additional course work in the student’s major and related fields), students are eligible to be licensed to teach English at the 5th-12th grade levels.

 A full description of the TEACH Program can be found here.
 English Majors interested in the TEACH Program should consult Dr. Carolyn Goffman, TEACH Program Advisor for English, at firstname.lastname@example.org or 773-325-8688.